LiteAVSDK/Player_Flutter/Flutter/docs/播放器组件-EN.md

 3. playAction

-* PLAY_ACTION_AUTO_PLAY: The video will be automatically played back after `playWithModel` is called.
+* PLAY_ACTION_AUTO_PLAY: The video will be automatically played back after `playWithModelNeedLicence` is called.
-* PLAY_ACTION_MANUAL_PLAY: The video needs to be played back manually after `playWithModel` is called.
+* PLAY_ACTION_MANUAL_PLAY: The video needs to be played back manually after `playWithModelNeedLicence` is called.
 The player doesn't load the video and only displays the thumbnail image, which consumes no video playback resources compared with `PLAY_ACTION_PRELOAD`.
-* PLAY_ACTION_PRELOAD: The player will display the thumbnail image and won't start the video playback after `playWithModel` is called, but the video will be loaded.
+* PLAY_ACTION_PRELOAD: The player will display the thumbnail image and won't start the video playback after `playWithModelNeedLicence` is called, but the video will be loaded.
 This can start the playback faster than `PLAY_ACTION_MANUAL_PLAY`.

 #### Pausing playback